eslint/eslint/docs/src/rules/no-extra-parens.md

 * `"enforceForSequenceExpressions": false` allows extra parentheses around sequence expressions
 * `"enforceForNewInMemberExpressions": false` allows extra parentheses around `new` expressions in member expressions
 * `"enforceForFunctionPrototypeMethods": false` allows extra parentheses around immediate `.call` and `.apply` method calls on function expressions and around function expressions in the same context.
+* `"allowParensAfterCommentPattern": "any-string-pattern"` allows extra parentheses preceded by a comment that matches a regular expression.

 ### all